Naan Recipe (Without Yeast)

 14. Flatten slightly and sprinkle some flour on the dough as well as on the rolling board.

-dough ball dusted with flour on a rolling board
+dough ball dusted with flour on a rolling board.

-add nigella seeds to dough ball
+nigella seeds sprinkled on dough ball.

 16. Roll to a 6 or 7 inches elongated circle.

-rolling naan
+rolling naan bread.

 17. Roll the top side to get a tapering edge.
 You can even gently pull the dough with your hands to get this pointed edge.
-The naan will have a tear-shaped form.
+The Naan will have a tear-shaped form.

-rolled naan on a rolling board
+rolled naan bread on a rolling board.

-air pockets coming on naan
+air pockets coming on naan recipe.

 21. When you start seeing the air-pockets, then flip using tongs or spatula.

-flipping naan
+flipping naan recipe.

-cooking second side of naan
+cooking second side of naan recipe.

-23. Again you will see air-pockets appearing on the second side.
-Flip when you see many air-pockets on the naan. (this photo is for reference only).
+23. Again, you will see air-pockets appearing on the second side.
+Flip when you see many air-pockets on the bread.
+Cook the second side more than the first side.

-cooked second side of naan
+cooked second side of naan recipe.

-cooking naan on direct flame using tongs
+cooking naan recipe on direct flame using tongs.

 26. Roast the edges too.

-For a vegan version use neutral flavored oil.
+For a vegan version, use neutral flavored oil.
 You can even skip using butter or oil entirely.

-applying butter on cooked naan bread
+applying butter on cooked naan recipe.

-air pockets coming on naan
+air pockets coming on naan recipe.

-31. Flip the naan bread.
+31. Flip the flatbread.

-cook the second side of naan bread
+second side of bread getting cooked.

 34. Flip again.